 Primary Panhellenic Recruitment occurs in the fall.
 The Panhellenic Council organizes this in collaboration with every chapter each year.
 It is sometimes also referred to as "formal" recruitment because there is a set schedule and designated rounds with Rho Alphas to help Potential New Members.
 Primary Recruitment offers Potential New Members the opportunity to meet every National Panhellenic Conference sorority on campus.

 Informal Recruitment occurs in the fall and spring.
 Each semester, the participating chapters may vary; individual chapters are not required to host informal recruitment.
 Rather than a campus-wide schedule, each chapter participating must organize their own events.
 It is not any better or worse!
 It is simply more relaxed and less structured.
 Check out the informal recruitment tab to learn more!

 I’m not a “typical sorority girl” - is there a place for me?

 There is no “typical sorority girl.”
 All Panhellenic women are unique and each chapter has a variety of members with different interests, personalities, and backgrounds.
 With 14 Panhellenic chapters on campus, 11 of which participating in Primary Recruitment, there is a place for everyone in our community.

 How do I know what chapter is right for me?

 The answer to that question is different for everyone!
 The recruitment process is designed in a way that helps you narrow down to chapters that best match your values, personality, and what you're interested in.
-Women start off the formal recruitment process by visiting 11 chapters, and end up at the end with a maximum of two before receiving a bid (invitation to join) from one chapter.
+Women start off the Primary Recruitment process by visiting 11 chapters, and end up at the end with a maximum of two before receiving a bid (invitation to join) from one chapter.
 Every day of recruitment you'll indicate which chapters you felt a strong connection to right away and which ones you might need more time to connect at.

 What is a legacy?